Leaving a child on their own

 You should never leave babies or young children alone in the home, whether they are asleep or awake, not even for a few minutes.

-Below is a leaflet aimed at helping parents to decide when they should leave their children home alone and what they need to do to ensure their safety and wellbeing.
+The NCC has produced a leaflet aimed at helping parents to decide when they should leave their children home alone and what they need to do to ensure their safety and wellbeing.
 It explains the risks of leaving babies and younger children unattended and provides advice on what qualities and experience to look for when choosing a babysitter.
 The leaflet explores how children feel about being left at home alone and what they might do in different scenarios, such as a power cut or if someone came to the door.

 There is no rule in law that tells us the age at which it is legal to leave your children alone.
 However, the Children and Young Persons Act 1933 states that parents can be prosecuted for wilful neglect if they leave a child unsupervised ‘in a manner likely to cause unnecessary suffering or injury to health’.